 This interview has been edited and condensed for clarity.

 Learn More About Our D2L Champions Program

-The D2L Champions program is about recognizing you as the innovative learning leader that you are.
+The D2L Champions program is about recognising you as the innovative learning leader that you are.
 We want to celebrate your achievements, broaden your impact and empower you to shape the future of learning technology.
 Champions who participate in advocacy activities can earn passes to D2L-sponsored events, creative and advisory services, and more.

 Karen Karnis has a BA in sociology from the University of Guelph.
 She has worked in social services, higher education, communications and journalism.
 Karen is currently working toward a Master of Education in Sustainability, Creativity and Innovation through Cape Breton University.